 Work routines and practices must be developed, and when necessary modified, to ensure that hens do not become fearful and are not frightened in avoidable ways.
-For example, all movement throughout the unit must be slow and deliberate both to alleviate fear and reduce possible injury to the birds.
+For example, all movement throughout the unit must be slow and deliberate both to alleviate fear and reduce possible injury and overcrowding/suffocation to the birds.